Charles-Fieseler-Vienna/Geophysics_control/README.md

 ### dat/

+Empty by default.
-Contains raw .csv files used to produce the intermediate files.
+Please download raw .csv files as referenced in the paper.
+These which are used to produce the intermediate files described below.

 Each subfolder should have a properly set up path in ControlProject.m

 #### Note on filtering outliers